How can you shoot a professional and casual shoot? Keep reading to learn how.

 I must mention that my assistant for the shoot was Fernando, one of my current students, who did a fantastic job assisting the shoot and as cameraman shooting the video.

-I hope you enjoy this video and helps you plan and setup your next photography productions.
+I hope you enjoy this post and helps you plan and setup your next photography productions.

 What are the challenges you have faced in a photo shoot?
 Please tell me your story in the comments section.